 This guide walks you through five essential steps to build and execute a robust PPQ program.
 By following this framework, you can confidently demonstrate that your process is effective, consistent, and ready for routine manufacturing.
 We’ll cover everything from creating your initial protocol and justifying your batch sizes to documenting your results and planning for the future.
 Let’s get started.

-Step 1: Develop a Comprehensive Protocol and Risk Assessment
+Step 1: Create Your Protocol and Risk Assessment

 Your PPQ protocol is the foundational document for this entire stage.
 It’s the playbook that defines exactly what you’re going to do, how you’re going to do it, and how you’ll know if you’ve succeeded.
 A strong protocol clearly outlines batch sizes, sampling plans, testing methods, and pre-defined acceptance criteria.
 According to industry best practices, a successful PPQ will “confirm the process design and demonstrate that the commercial manufacturing process performs as expected.”